Energy transition · Transición energética

 • GIZ — German-Mexican Energy Partnership

-Mexico City · Berlin
+Mexico City · Germany

 • Mexico's Ministry of Energy (SENER)